 The original German Volume Training method advocated only 3 sets for both biceps and triceps, and involved no direct hamstring work.
 You can stick with 3 sets for biceps, or jump up to 10x10.
 I prefer to go 10x10.

-Do whatever is most effective for your body.
 For hamstrings, I recommend a 10x10 approach.
-Since you won’t be able to walk anyway from the squats, you might as well sell out completely to the pain.
+Since you won’t be able to walk anyway after your squats and deadlifts, you might as well sell out completely to the pain.

 German Volume Training Exercise Selection

-Don’t get fancy with GVT.
-Stick with basic exercises, and avoid isolation work.
-A GVT program generally runs between 4-6 weeks.
+Don’t get fancy with GVT, just stick with basic exercises.
+A GVT program generally runs between 6-12 weeks.
 Pick exercises and stick with them.
-There is no need to worry about muscle confusion or isolation on GVT.
+There is no need to worry about muscle confusion or hitting each muscle from ”every angle”.

 Time to Hit the Gym

 Push yourself on every set.
-Try for one more rep. GVT is known for its ability to add up to 10 pounds of muscle over a 4-6 week cycle.
-Eat big, and rest big!
+Perfect your technique, and push through your 100 reps every day.
+GVT has been known for its ability to add up to 10 pounds of muscle over a 6 week cycle.
+Eat big, rest big and get big!